NASA: 'Cannonball' spotted on Mars isn't what it seems

-If we ever found a real cannonball on Mars, it would be a transformative moment that would make us question everything we know about the history of the Red Planet.
-That hasn't happened yet.
+If we ever found a real cannonball on Mars, it would make us question everything we know about the history of the Red Planet.
+That transformative moment hasn't happened yet.

 NASA's Mars Curiosity rover Twitter account posted an intriguing message on Tuesday highlighting some spherical objects found on the planet: